20 SEP 22 SEP

 Set against the backdrop of downtown Singapore, drivers and spectators alike will get a glimpse of the exotic garden city as the circuit winds past an intriguing blend of historic landmarks such as the City Hall and modern-day buildings such as the iconic Esplanade.

-A new 1.2km road that forms eastern section of the circuit was constructed alongside the pit building.
+A new 1.2km road that forms the eastern section of the circuit was constructed alongside the pit building.